aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ## <a id="introduction"></a> Introduction

-The AWS Toolkit enhances the Serverless Application Model (SAM) Application development experience by integrating local debug functionality into VS Code.
+The AWS Toolkit for Visual Studio Code (toolkit) enhances the Serverless Application Model (SAM) Application development experience by integrating local debug functionality into Visual Studio Code (VS Code).
 This document outlines the user experience.

-While this document's main focus is on debugging capabilities in the toolkit, there are places where the experience around invoking without the debugger (aka "running") is also discussed.
+While this document's main focus is on debugging capabilities in the toolkit, the experience around invoking without the debugger (aka "running") is also discussed.

-Each programming language (and corresponding Lambda Runtimes) requires Toolkit support for debugging features to work.
-As of v1.6.1 (Feb 2020), the following languages and runtimes are supported:
+Each programming language (and its corresponding Lambda Runtime(s)) requires Toolkit support for debugging features to work.
+As of v1.7.0 (Feb 2020), the following languages and runtimes are supported:

 -   javascript (nodejs10.x, nodejs12.x)
 -   python (python2.7, python3.6, python3.7, python3.8)